 Sometimes socially inexperienced people can interpret certain situations as mean-spirited or rejecting, when they're really just harmless misunderstandings, or benign thoughtlessness from others.
-One area where I think this can happen a lot is when someone is unintentionally left out of a get together.
+One area where this can is when someone is unintentionally left out of a get together.
 They weren't invited, or didn't hear about it in time, but there was no harm meant by not including them.

-Of course when you're the one who didn't hear about a great party until Monday morning it's not hard to feel bad about yourself and wonder why you weren't invited.
+Of course when you're the one who didn't hear about a party until the following Monday it's not hard to feel bad about yourself and wonder why you weren't invited.
 Especially if you're already feeling socially awkward and out of the loop, it's easy to think insecure, self-deprecating thoughts.
 More socially at ease people usually shrug these things off and understand they happen from time to time.
-It's tricky to give the exact reason a person gets overlooked in any one specific situation, but in general here are some ways people can be unintentionally left out of a group activity:
+It's tricky to give the exact reason someone gets overlooked in any one specific situation, but in general here are some ways people can be unintentionally left out of a group activity:

 There are true cliques that are closed off and exclusive.
-There are also groups of people who like each other's company and spend a lot of time together, and who are falsely assumed to be cliquey.
-They're just close friends though, and aren't looking to exclude anybody.
-They'll happily accept new members into the group, but some people don't try because they think they'll be turned away.
+There are also groups who are falsely assumed to be cliquey.
+They're just really close with each other, but aren't looking to exclude anybody.
+They'll happily accept new members, but some people don't try because they think they'll be turned away.
 Maybe the group is a bit intimidating in the sense that they all seem so comfortable with each other and have a lot of in-jokes.

 This leads to these crossed wire scenarios where each side makes faulty assumptions about what the other is thinking, and the end result is the opposite of what everyone actually wants.
-For example, everyone in a "clique", maybe at an office job, is having lunch and saying, "Why doesn't Nicole ever come join us?
+For example, everyone in a "clique", maybe at an office job, is having lunch and asking each other, "Why doesn't Nicole ever come join us?
 She'd be fun to have around.
 She has to know she's welcome any time."
-Meanwhile Nicole is eating elsewhere with one other person, stewing about how snobby the clique is and how they never invite her over.
+Meanwhile Nicole is eating on her own, stewing about how snobby the clique is and how they never invite her over.